inconvergent/cl-grph/README.md

 The `grph` system has two packages:

-1. `grph` contains the graph structure, as well as the query interface (datalog compiler).
+1. `grph` contains the graph structure, as well as the query interface (Datalog compiler).
 2. `xgrph` expands `grph` with some spatial awareness.